-RCP Assessment Unit examiners, invigilators, staff and patients have the right to undertake their role without fear of abuse or harassment.
-Physical or verbal abuse, or the threat of such abuse, will be regarded as a form of misconduct, and investigated accordingly.
+RCP Assessment Unit examiners, invigilators, staff, patients and actors have the right to undertake their role without fear of abuse, harassment or distress.
+Physical or verbal abuse, the threat of such abuse, or threats of self-harm1, will be regarded as a form of misconduct, and investigated accordingly.